 Chart of Dimensionless Numbers.

-Order a free giant poster from Omega.
+Order a free giant poster from Omega (bottom of the list).

-NSF, AAAS and Science magazine's annual visualization contest.
+NSF, Popular Science magazine's annual visualization contest.

 , info, projects and kits.

 is the main ingredient in food coloring.
 This link lists its density, safety and some other properties.